5 Smart Mobile SEO Strategies to Reach Millennials

 1- Be Mobile Friendly at All Costs

 61% of users won’t return to a website that is awkward to use on a mobile device, and 40% will go to a competitor’s website because of this.
-Clunky web experience on mobile devices are as good as a ‘stay away from us’ sign for your website.
-Responsive website themes are just the starting point of the mobile-friendly user experience design that helps you win over millennials.
+Clunky web experience on mobile devices is a ‘stay away from us’ sign for your website.
+Responsive website themes are just the starting point of the mobile-friendly user experience that helps you win over millennials.
 Here are the key things to know and do:

-- Involve your web designers and developers and get your web assets 100% mobile ready.
+- Use web designers and developers and get your web assets 100% mobile ready.

 - Designing a web experience for mobile requires careful planning; hire an expert mobile web developer and designer.